cremalab/app-mobile/README.md

 - `test:visual` - run visual tests with loki (this assumes that storybook is running)
 - `test:visual:approve` - approve visual changes
 - `test:visual:update` - update or create visual references
+- `new:component` - generate a new component
+- `new:util` - generate a new util
+- `new:type` - generate a new type

 > These scripts are located in `package.json` and do not represent the entirety of available scripts, but are the most commonly used.